Prashant-17-11/RandomColors/README.md

 In Button.js add an onClick attribute to the button tag with its value set to the passed in prop.

+## Task 12

+Voila!!
+The project is complete!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).